carnivuth/stereo_robot_navigation/report.md

 The project implements the stereo matching algorithm through OpenCV library's stereoBM class which implements the block matching algorithm.
 The project is organized in files python and a python script with some command line parameters, (run python project.py --help for more informations).

-The algorithm implematation is done as we said through OpenCV's stereoBM class.
+The algorithm implematation is done, as we said, through OpenCV's stereoBM class.

-We take the frames and check them (as corrupted frames can occur) and then we proceed to compute the disparity.
+We take the frames using the function VideoCapture() from OpenCV and check them (as corrupted frames can occur) and then we proceed to compute the disparity, using the function computeDisparityMap that take two stereo images and compute the disparity map between them using stereoMatcher.compute(imgL, imgR) with stereoMatcher = cv.StereoBM_create().

 We cut the image to a central portion of the image of size $100x100$ to make it easier to calculate the distance.

-So we take the mean values of the disparity and the distance from the chessboard in each frames, and set an alarm that will be triggered just when the value of the distance obtained is shorter then the threshold.
+Then we take the mean values of the disparity saved in dMain and the distance from the chessboard in each frames saved in z, and set an alarm that will be triggered just when the value of the distance obtained is shorter then the threshold.

-Lastly we compare the chessboard parameters obtained with the real ones, and print a graph of the difference between the values.
+Lastly we compute the chessboard, finding the corners with the function cv.findChessboardCorners() and calculating the parameters so that we can compare the chessboard parameters obtained with the real ones, and print a graph of the difference between the values.

 The projects output on the STDOUT is a row with comma separated elements in the following format